SeldonIO/seldon-deploy-operator/README.md

 Or possibly http://marketplace.redhat.com/en-us/account/partner-management

-They're in transition.
 For me only IBM system fully works for editing but only RH system works for adding new editors.
+Seems to be intended.

 I think you have to create an account with IBM.